Curryllo/lab6-microservices/REPORT.md

 Explain how Eureka detects and removes the failed instance:

 - How long did it take for Eureka to remove the dead instance?
+- In the second request made, it works.
+In this lab, Eureka is configured so every
+- second checks for the services available.
+When 1 second passes, Eureka removes the
+- fallen instance from the list.
 - What mechanism does Eureka use to detect failures?
+- It uses a heartbeat mechanism.
+If Eureka stops receiving heartbeats, it marks it as expired.

 ---